kevcen/UniverseSimulator/README.md

 1. Run `UniverseSimulator.pde` within Processing 3 IDE.

 ## Additional Features
+* Drag the screen to move your camera.

+* Use scroll wheel to zoom in and out.

-Press the up arrow key to see the oribtal path of each celestial body.
+* Press the up arrow key to see the oribtal path of each celestial body.

 ![lines](https://i.imgur.com/AkOlPM8.gif)